davidhdezf/BwGoogleAuth/README.md

 ```
 Once the user has logged in, the information will be stored in the usercredential variable.

-You can display the user information by calling the variable properties.
+You can display the user information by calling the variable's properties.
 ```razor
 @if (usercredential.IsLogged)
 {